noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  0.7384134175744227
  0.5859991546122274
 ```
 which automatically assumes the types to be `Float64`.
-If you want to specify a certain datatype, you can use `w = zeros(Int64, 3)`.
-If you want to create a vector with entries ranging from $0$ to $1$ with $3$ entries, write
+If we want to specify a certain datatype, we can use `w = zeros(Int64, 3)`.
+If we want to create a vector with entries ranging from $0$ to $1$ with $3$ entries, we write
 ```julia-repl
 julia> u = collect(range(0, 1, 3))
 3-element Vector{Float64}: